jasonlewis/enhanced-router/README.md

 ## Changes

+#### v1.0.3
+- Fixed a change that was made to the original Laravel router.

 #### v1.0.2
 - Fixed bug that re-ordered routes that were defined in groups.
 Route order is now maintained correctly.